lfmart2/Codes/README.md

-# NbP
+# README
-This file contains the output files used for post-processing.
-Including the input files
+This file contains a summary of codes and data for electronic structure calculations